AndreHaueisen/flushbar/README.md

 overlayColor | Default is [Colors.transparent].
 Only takes effect if [overlayBlur] > 0.0.
 Make sure you use a color with transparency e.g. `Colors.grey[600].withOpacity(0.2)`. userInputForm | A [TextFormField] in case you want a simple user input.
-Every other widget is ignored if this is not null. onStatusChanged | a callback for you to listen to the different Flushbar status
+Every other widget is ignored if this is not null. onStatusChanged | a callback for you to listen to the different Flushbar status decoration | Decoration to use for the Flushbar

 ## We are on YouTube!